 211 Virginia saw their texting skyrocket in just one year.
 The organization went from averaging 579 inbound SMS messages annually to 13,838 messages annually.
 Inquirers were eager for a channel that offered more flexibility than live chat or a phone call and more anonymity when navigating crisis situations.

-Texting became the #2 preferred contact method, second only
+Texting became the #2 preferred contact method, second only to their phone line.

 After one year of use, texting became the second preferred communication channel in 211 Virginia’s contact center.
 With overwhelming call volumes following the COVID-19 pandemic, inquirers could choose texting as a more flexible channel to reach out for help and resources.